SN 2022oqm: A Bright and Multi-peaked Calcium-rich Transient: Spectroscopic Analysis

 We observe the \ion{Ca}{2} H\&K complex at $3933~\mathrm{\AA}$, the \ion{Mg}{2} $\lambda 4481$ feature, a weak \ion{S}{2} $\lambda 6355$ absorption line, a weak \ion{C}{2} $\lambda 6580$ absorption line, and an \ion{O}{1} $\lambda 7775$ feature before peak 3.
 The NIR spectrum taken on $t=-6$d (Fig~\ref{fig:nir_series}) shows no clear evidence of helium, unlike many \carts{} (see section \ref{sec:ca_rich_comparisons} for a detailed comparison between SN~2022oqm and CaRT spectroscopic signatures).

 By $t\approx 30d$, we find the SN has begun transitioning to its nebular phase, revealing significant forbidden line emission.
-By this time, a clear [\ion{Ca}{2}] emission feature at $7300~\mathrm{\AA}$ becomes apparent, confirming that this SN is a \cart.
-Using the most recently available spectrum ($t = 62d$), in which SN~2022oqm approaches the nebular phase, we attempt to measure an emission flux ratio [\ion{Ca}{2}] $\lambda$7324/[\ion{O}{1}] $\lambda$6300.
-Because [\ion{O}{1}] emission is not clearly detected, we measure the total flux within the equivalent width of the [Ca $\lambda$7324] line centered at the [\ion{O}{1}] $\lambda\lambda$6300, 6364 line location.
+By this time, a clear [\ion{Ca}{2}] $\lambda\lambda7291, 7324$ emission feature becomes apparent.
+Using the most recently available spectrum ($t = 62d$), in which SN~2022oqm approaches the nebular phase, we attempt to measure an emission flux ratio [\ion{Ca}{2}] $\lambda\lambda7291,7324$/[\ion{O}{1}] $\lambda\lambda6300,6364$.
+Because [\ion{O}{1}] emission is not clearly detected, we measure the total flux within the equivalent width of the [\ion{Ca}{2}] $\lambda\lambda7291,7324$ line centered at the [\ion{O}{1}] $\lambda\lambda6300,6364$ line location.
 We place a lower limit of $\approx4.4$, greater than the defined cutoff of $2$ to be considered a \cart{}~\citep{Perets10, Wynn2022, de2020zwicky}.

+We also plot the spectra of the He-rich \cart{} SN~2021gno studied in detail by \cite{Wynn2022} and \cite{2023Ertini} in Figures~\ref{fig:spec_sequence_1} and \ref{fig:spec_sequence_2}.
+We show the phase of the SN~2021gno spectra with respect to the epoch of $r$-band peak of SN~2021gno, facilitating easy comparison between the phases of SN~2021gno and SN~2022oqm.
+We find that with the exception of the highly ionized line transitions found in the earliest spectrum of SN~2022oqm and the \ion{He}{1} $\lambda5876$ feature in SN~2021gno, all lines found in the spectra of SN~2022oqm are also found in those of SN~2021gno.
+This broad agreement with both spectral sequences further supports the \cart{} classification of SN~2022oqm.
+We compare photospheric and nebular spectra of SN~2022oqm to those of SN~2021gno in more detail in Subsection~\ref{subsec:phot_neb_overlay}.